 The deal was concluded quickly with the fee of £100,000 was indeed being a record paid for a Non League player back in December 1988.

-It was a truly phenomenal rise through the ranks by any body’s standards, having only played 36 games for Blyth and 29 for Weymouth suddenly Peter was a full-time professional at Tottenham Hotspur and in doing so became Terry Venables 1st signing as Spurs manager !.
+It was a truly phenomenal rise by anybody’s standards, having only played 36 games for Blyth and 29 for Weymouth suddenly Peter was a full-time professional at Tottenham Hotspur and in doing so became Terry Venables 1st signing as Spurs manager !.

 Naturally the deal caught the media’s attention including interview in 80’s football magazine Shoot, in which Peter spoke of his meteoric rise: